pypa/pip/docs/reference/pip_install.rst

 the order of the install arguments or in the order of the items in a requirements file, this is not a promise.

-In the event of a dependency cycle (aka "circular dependency"), the first encountered member of the cycle is installed last.
+In the event of a dependency cycle (aka "circular dependency"), the current implementation (which might possibly change later) has it such that the first encountered member of the cycle is installed last.

 For instance, if quux depends on foo which depends on bar which depends on baz,